Design principles

 • Do not use “last update” date in documents or headers for metadata.

-2. Do not require trust
+2. Do not require trust in maintainers

 Cases

-• Collections can be unmaintained and improperly filter out relevant content.
+• Collections can be unmaintained.

 Examples of consequential choices